vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 210 commits since the previous release, including 103 fixes.
+More than 213 commits since the previous release, including 104 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Thu Apr 13 02:08:39 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Fri Apr 14 02:07:39 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER